TypicalZedF/ImmichSync-WindowsApp/README.md

-# ImmichSyncApp
+# Immich Sync

-ImmichSyncApp is a Windows application designed to synchronize folders between your local machine and a remote Immich server.
+Immich Sync is a Windows application designed to synchronize folders between your local machine and a remote Immich server.
 It provides flexible sync options, queue management, and user-configurable settings for seamless file transfers.

 ## Features